|Director:||Amanda Jensen-Doss, Ph.D.,|

-The child division's faculty, postdocs, and graduate students investigate children's real-world problems and development through research and clinical training.
-Students typically receive financial support and full tuition remission through the Ph.D.
-The division offers three distinct programs all of which incorporate a focus on community and social issues:
+Child Division faculty, postdocs, and graduate students investigate children's problems and development through research and clinical training.
+Students typically receive financial support and full tuition remission during their doctoral training.
+The division offers three distinct programs of study.

 - Child/Family Clinical